No one really likes paying bills, so the idea of automating the process can be very appealing.

 Money expert Clark Howard loves the convenience of automatic payments but has one big warning about them.

-In this article, we’ll look at how automatic bill pay works and discuss what Clark does — and does not — want you to do when you set them up.
+In this article, we’ll look at how automatic bill pay works and discuss what Clark does — and does not — want you to do when you set them your payment system.

 You have two options with automatic/recurring payments from your bank account: online bill pay and automated debit transactions.

 The first option, online bill pay, is set up through your bank.
-You give your bank the information for the account you have with the payee (your cell phone carrier, for example) and the bank automatically pays them what is due each month from your checking or savings account.
+You give your bank your account information for each creditor, and the bank automatically pays the bills each month from an account you designate.

-You don’t need to give your routing number and account number to anyone because your bank initiates the transaction.
-That means your information is never provided to any third party and therefore isn’t at risk.
+You don’t need to give your bank account number to anyone because your bank initiates the transaction.
+That means your banking information is less at risk.

 You choose the amount to pay (based on the amount of your monthly bill) and the date each payment is made.
 That way, you know when to expect that specific amount to be withdrawn from your account.

-If you’re using a checking account to make the payments, set up an alert for before the date the payment is supposed to go through so you can be sure you have the funds available and avoid any overdraft charges.
+If you’re using a checking account to make the payments, set up an alert for before the date the payment is supposed to go through.
+That way you can be sure you have the funds available and avoid any overdraft charges.

-With automated debit transactions, you allow a payee to deduct money from your checking or savings account on a recurring basis.
+With automated debit transactions, you allow a creditor to deduct money from your checking or savings account on a recurring basis.
 You provide the payee with your bank account and routing numbers so it can execute the transaction.
 There’s a big potential downside to this.
-When you give the authorization to draft from your account, it is an open-ended arrangement, regardless of your contract with the company.
+When you give the authorization to draft from your account, it is an open-ended arrangement regardless of your contract with the company.

-Another issue with automatic payments is that regardless of how much money is in your account, that charge is going through.
-If you don’t have the funds in there, you’ll end up owing even more due to expensive overdraft fees and any other fees the payee may charge.
+Also, no matter how much money is in your account, an automated debit will always go through.
+If you don’t have the funds in there, you’ll end up owing even more because of overdraft fees and any fees the payee might charge.